nl-design-system/rijkshuisstijl-community/.changeset/slow-dogs-rest.md

 '@rijkshuisstijl-community/design-tokens': patch
 ---

-add section about adding new token sets
+Add section about adding new token sets in documentation